moebiussurfing/ofxColorManager/README.md

 * **Editor**:
   * Receive from the Engines and organize the palette colors.
-  * Edit using the color pickers and the _Pantone_ colors library.
+  * Edit using the color pickers, tweak global Hue/Sat/Brg and.
+Access to +2000 _Pantone_ colors library.
-  * Add, remove, sort, shift, and drag colors.
+  * Add, remove, sort, shift, copy and drag colors.
   * [Coolors.co](https://coolors.co/palettes/trending) URL import/export.

 * **Kit of Presets Manager**:
-  * Receive palettes, name and save to presets kit.
+  * Receive palettes, name and save to Presets Kit.
-  * Tweak, delete or duplicate presets from your kit.
+  * Tweak, delete or duplicate Pesets from your Kit.
   * Fast preview all your presets on a scrollable clickable panel.
-  * Your user kit is ready to use (also in other apps using the **ofxColorClient** player.)
+  * Your Palettes Kit is ready to use in other apps using the **ofxColorClient** player.

 * **Gradient Designer**:
   * Auto-generates a gradient for each palette.
-  * Exposes the all the gradient and another extra pickable color.
+  * Exposes all the gradient colors and another extra pickable color.
   * Tweackeable curve to deform spread distribution.

 ## Three Workflow Setups